digital-asset/daml/docs/source/daml/intro/13_Interfaces.rst

      See :ref:`daml-ref-serializable-types` for more information on
      serializability requirements.

-2. We have defined the methods ``setOwner`` and ``toTransferProposal`` as part of the ``IAsset`` interface, and method ``asset`` as part of the ``IAssetTransferProposal`` interface.
-Later, when we provide instances of these interfaces, we'll see that it is mandatory to implement each of these methods.
+2. You have defined the methods ``setOwner`` and ``toTransferProposal`` as part of the ``IAsset`` interface, and method ``asset`` as part of the ``IAssetTransferProposal`` interface.
+Later, when you provide instances of these interfaces, you will see that it is mandatory to implement each of these methods.

-3. We have defined the choice ``ProposeIAssetTransfer`` as part of the ``IAsset`` interface, and the choices ``AcceptIAssetTransferProposal``, ``RejectIAssetTransferProposal`` and ``WithdrawIAssetTransferProposal`` as part of the ``IAssetTransferProposal`` interface.
+3. You have defined the choice ``ProposeIAssetTransfer`` as part of the ``IAsset`` interface, and the choices ``AcceptIAssetTransferProposal``, ``RejectIAssetTransferProposal`` and ``WithdrawIAssetTransferProposal`` as part of the ``IAssetTransferProposal`` interface.
 These correspond one-to-one with the choices of ``Cash`` / ``CashTransferProposal`` and ``NFT`` / ``NFTTransferProposal``.

-   You should notice that the choice controller and the choice body are defined in terms of the methods that we bundled with the interfaces, including the special ``view`` method.
+   Notice that the choice controller and the choice body are defined in terms of the methods that you bundled with the interfaces, including the special ``view`` method.
 For example, the controller of ``choice ProposeIAssetTransfer`` is ``(view this).owner``, that is, it's the ``owner`` field of the ``view`` for the implicit current contract ``this``,